Rodenstock/cnxt-connector-client-dotnet4/docs/SessionsApi.md

 > SessionsResponse GetSessions (int first, string after = null, SessionFilter filter = null, List<string> sort = null, List<string> include = null)

 Retrieves a list of sessions.
 This endpoint implements pagination by using links.
-Additionally, it is possible to filter by parameters such as externalId, createdAfter, updatedAfter or to sort ascending or descending.
+Additionally, it is possible to filter by parameters such as patientId, externalId, createdAfter, updatedAfter or to sort ascending or descending.

 ### Example